NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_service-catalog.rst

 scheduler and the NetApp driver by making use of volume type extra-specs support together with the filter scheduler.
-There are some prominent features which are exposed in the NetApp driver including mirroring, de-duplication, compression, and thin provisioning.
+There are some prominent features which are exposed in the NetApp driver including mirroring, deduplication, compression, and thin provisioning.

 When the NetApp unified driver is used with clustered Data ONTAP and E-Series storage systems, you can leverage extra specs with Cinder